 Meditation daily can improve the symptoms of anxiety and depressions as well as a whole range of other conditions as John Hopkins research indicates.

-Studies show that an Alpha state significantly increase endorphins, norepinephrine and dopamine within the brain.
+Studies show that an Alpha state significantly increases endorphins, norepinephrine and dopamine in the brain.
 These naturally occurring chemicals are linked to feelings of expanded mental clarity, happiness and a clearer internal environment.

 Other benefits include:-